How to Plan a Road Trip – The Definitive Guide 2023

 9. How to Plan a Road Trip on a Budget

-A road trip will require some sort of budget.
+A road trip will require a budget.
 As long-term travellers, we need to budget carefully by travelling cheaply and always search for the best deals, trying to squeeze the most from each dollar.

-Here are our top five tips on how to road trip on a budget:
+Here are our top six tips on how to road trip on a budget:

-Your road trip budget should include the obvious costs of vehicle hire (if applicable), fuel, accommodation, parking and food.
+Your road trip budget should include the obvious vehicle hire costs (if applicable), fuel, accommodation, parking and food.

-It’s good to get this down in writing and not keep just keep it in your head.
-We have plenty of useful pages in our road trip planner to help you do just this.
+It’s good to write this down and not just keep it in your head.
+Our road trip planner has plenty of useful pages to help you do this.

 ⭐️ Download this free travel planner to help you.